Sunshine Sammy Morrison

 Ernest Fredric Morrison (December 20, 1912 – July 24, 1989) was an American child actor, comedian, vaudevillian, and dancer who also performed under the stage-name Sunshine Sammy Morrison.
-He was the only black member of the East Side Kids and was an original performer in Our Gang, a 1920s silent film franchise.
+He was the only black member of the East Side Kids and was an original performer in Our Gang, a 1920s silent film and early sound film franchise.

 Early life

 Born in 1912 in New Orleans, Morrison was the brother of Florence Morrison and stage- and screen-actress Dorothy Morrison.
 He entered show-business as a replacement for another infant actor who constantly cried.
 A crew member asked Morrison's father, Ernest Morrison Sr., to bring in his newborn son.
 Because Morrison sat perfectly and didn't cry during filming, the crew christened him with the name "Sunshine".
 Morrison's father added "Sammy" to his son's stage name to create the iconic character Sunshine Sammy.